Biography"My favorite part of teaching at Ashford is participating in a profession that gives people opportunities to change their lives."

-Dr. Michelle Rosser is an Assistant Professor in the College of Health, Human Services, and Science at Ashford University.
+Dr. Michelle Rosser-Majors is an Associate Professor and the Program Chair for the Bachelor of Arts in Psychology in the College of Health, Human Services, and Science at Ashford University.
 She obtained her PhD in Educational Psychology with emphasis in Online Learning and Diversity from the University of Oklahoma, her Master’s degree in 1999 from West Texas A&M University, and her Bachelor’s degree in Art from the University of Oklahoma.
-Dr. Rosser taught high school for almost a decade before pursuing her PhD.
+Dr. Rosser-Majors taught high school for almost a decade before pursuing her PhD.
 After earning it, she instructed, researched, and consulted for online learning programs for several years before coming on as a faculty member with Ashford.

-Dr. Rosser encourages her students to be tenacious and dedicated.
+Dr. Rosser-Majors encourages her students to be tenacious and dedicated.
 She says, “My goal is to provide exceptional learning experiences for my students, as well as prepare them in their future careers.
 My favorite part of teaching at Ashford is participating in a profession that gives people opportunities to change their lives.”
-Dr. Rosser has two children and lives in western Oklahoma.
+Dr. Rosser-Majors has two children and lives in western Oklahoma.